akingozubek/COCO-annotations-YOLO-format/README.md

 ```

-You can control any annotation tools.
+You can control with any annotation tools.

 I controlled with labelImg.
 https://github.com/tzutalin/labelImg